International

 Economic Overview

-Unemployment decreased to 5.4% in 2022; however, rising uncertainty and the downturn in economic activity may moderate the performance of the labour market, with the level of unemployment floating around 5.6% over the forecast period (IMF).
+Employment growth slowed in the first half of 2024, mainly due to declines in the industrial and retail sectors.
+It remained sluggish in the second half, reaching just 0.3% for the year.
+Employment is expected to increase steadily in the coming years, with the rise in the retirement age likely to boost labour market participation, while the unemployment rate is projected to remain stable at around 5.7%.
+Wage growth, driven by automatic wage indexation, is expected to slow due to the anticipated deceleration of inflation.
 The low labour market participation rate remains a major challenge for Belgium in the coming years, with unemployment disproportionately affecting young people, non-European immigrants and the region of Wallonia as a whole.
-Overall, Belgian citizens enjoy a high GDP per capita, estimated on average at USD 62,065 by the IMF for 2022.
+Overall, Belgian citizens enjoy a high GDP per capita, estimated on average at USD 58,256 by the IMF for 2025.

 Source: IMF – World Economic Outlook Database , October 2021